iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Obtaining element geometry on the frontend

-Until now, an element's [GeometryStream]($common) was only available on the backend - [IModelConnection.Elements.getProps]($frontend) always omits the geometry.
+Until now, an element's [GeometryStreamProps]($common) was only available on the backend - [IModelConnection.Elements.getProps]($frontend) always omits the geometry.
 [IModelConnection.Elements.loadProps]($frontend) has been introduced to provide greater control over which properties are returned.
 It accepts the Id, federation Guid, or [Code]($common) of the element of interest, and optionally an [ElementLoadOptions]($common) specifying which properties to include or exclude.
 For example, the following code queries for and iterates over the geometry of a [GeometricElement3d]($backend):

 ```ts
   function printGeometryStream(elementId: Id64String, iModel: IModelConnection): void {